 \subsubsection{Challenges During Finding Elements}

 We identified some opportunities to support the process of extracting elements from the references.
-There were many cases where the elements that designers initially found appealing in the reference search phase differed from the elements they eventually utilized in their design concepts.
+There were many cases where the elements designers initially found appealing in the reference search phase differed from those they eventually utilized in their design concepts.
 In the interview, participants said that upon closer examination of the references, they discovered new elements of interest and incorporated them.
-This means that designers couldn't immediately extract elements upon viewing the reference and it often required several examinations to uncover such elements, which is time-consuming.
+This means that designers couldn't immediately extract elements upon viewing the reference, and it often required several examinations to uncover such elements, which was time-consuming.

 Another observation was that participants often came up with new keywords based on what they had already found for further brainstorming at the element level.
 For instance, P3 identified "toy blocks" from one reference and "train" from another reference, then came up with the new keyword "toy train" and incorporated it into their final idea.
-However, this process was often more challenging compared to finding elements directly from the reference images.
-P4 highlighted an opportunity for system support for this by mentioning that ``I usually talk with others about my ideas, which leads me to discover new keywords related to the original one.
-Just like that, I think it would be nice if the system could recommend a new keyword to expand the design idea I have now.''
+However, this process was often more challenging than finding elements directly from the reference images.
+P4 highlighted an opportunity for system support this thinking process by mentioning that ``I usually talk with others about my ideas, which leads me to discover new keywords related to the original one.
+Just like that, I think it would be nice if the system could recommend a new keyword to expand my current design idea.''